 Someone who had a splenectomy should receive the pneumococcal vaccine at recommended intervals.
 They also should receive preventive antibiotics until age 5.

-Rachael Grace is a Pediatric Hematologist Oncology specialist and a Pediatrics doctor in Waltham, Massachusetts.
-Dr. Grace has been practicing medicine for over 19 years and is rated as an Elite doctor by MediFind in the treatment of Pyruvate Kinase Deficiency.
-She is also highly rated in 8 other conditions, according to our data.
-Her top areas of expertise are Pyruvate Kinase Deficiency, Immune Thrombocytopenia, Hemolytic Anemia, and Anemia.
-She is licensed to treat patients in Massachusetts.
-Dr. Grace is currently accepting new patients.
+Jenny Despotovic is a Pediatric Hematologist Oncology specialist and a Pediatrics provider in Houston, Texas.
+Dr. Despotovic and is rated as a Distinguished provider by MediFind in the treatment of Pyruvate Kinase Deficiency.
+Her top areas of expertise are Immune Thrombocytopenic Purpura (ITP), Blood Clots, Pyruvate Kinase Deficiency, Evans Syndrome, and Splenectomy.
+Dr. Despotovic is currently accepting new patients.

 More information and support for people with PKD condition and their families can be found at: